cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/09 - Implement Directory Synchronization (az-100-05).md

 1. Start Internet Explorer, navigate to the Azure portal, and sign in by using the SyncAdmin credentials.

-1. In the Azure portal, navigate to the **Users - All users** blade of the AdatumSync Azure AD tenant and delete all users with the exception of the AdatumSync account.
+1. In the Azure portal, navigate to the **Users - All users** blade of the AdatumSync Azure AD tenant and delete all users with the exception of the SyncAdmin account.

 > **Note**: You might need to wait a few hours before you can complete this step.